gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 #### Encoding and submitting a render pass to the GPU

-We now have a `MTLRenderPipelineDescriptor` that represents a graphics pipeline configuration with Vertex Amplification enabled.
+We now have a `MTLRenderPipelineDescriptor` that represents a graphics pipeline configuration with vertex amplification enabled.
 We can use it to create a render pipeline, represented by `MTLRenderPipelineState`.
 Once this render pipeline has been created created, the call to render this pipeline needs to be encoded into list of per-frame commands to be submitted to the GPU.
 What are examples of such commands?
 Imagine we are building a game with two objects and on each frame we do the following operations:

 1. Set the clear color before rendering.
 2. Set the viewport size.